hyperspy/hyperspy/doc/user_guide/mva.rst

                        method='SGD',
                        learning_rate=1.1)

-The third method is MomentumSGD, which improves the algorithm's ability to deal with local minima.
+The third method is MomentumSGD, which typically improves the convergence properties of stochastic gradient descent.
 This takes the further parameter "momentum", which should be a fraction between 0 and 1.

 .. code-block:: python